mareo1997/MainProjects/Frontend/Session6/Financial Dashboard for Banking Professionals.md

 Loan Overview:
-Display information about loans, including outstanding balance, interest rate, and payment due dates.X Allow the user to interactively explore the details of each loan.
+Display information about loans, including outstanding balance, interest rate, and payment due dates.X Allow the user to interactively explore the details of each loan.X

 Budgeting Section:
 Create a budget tracker that allows the user to set budget goals for different expense categories.